 have fired the Pointer Rocket on Aug21|13, if it was, in fact, fired by anyone

 Premise II: The bottom line

 court of law.
-It's a sorry piece of inflammatory propaganda that Judge
+It's a sorry piece of inflammatory propaganda that not even Judge

 Two years down the road, more evidence disputes Obama's assertion